Edward Wortley Montagu (diplomat): Wortley Hall

 Montagu remodelled Wortley Hall, where in 1743 a design by Giacomo Leoni for the south front was carried out.
 From 1757 to 1761 the East Wing was added.
 The work was carried out by John Platt.
 Howard Colvin states that the design was probably by Matthew Brettingham.
 Work by Platt continued after Montagu's death, with the West Wing added for his daughter Mary in the 1780s.

 Family

-Montagu is known for his correspondence with, seduction of, and elopement with Mary Pierrepont, daughter of Evelyn Pierrepont, 1st Duke of Kingston-upon-Hull.
-They married in 1712.
-On his death, he left the hall and a large fortune to his daughter Mary, having in 1755 cut off his son Edward with only a small allowance.
-Mary married the future Prime Minister, John Stuart, 3rd Earl of Bute.
+Montagu is known for his correspondence with, seduction of, and elopement with Mary Pierrepont, daughter of Evelyn Pierrepont, 1st Marquess of Dorchester, later created first Duke of Kingston-upon-Hull.
+They were married in 1712.
+On his death, he left his estates and a large fortune to his daughter Mary Bute, having in 1755 cut off his son Edward with only a small allowance.
+In 1736, Mary had married the future Prime Minister, John Stuart, 3rd Earl of Bute.